jonlizardo/fuzzy-system/README.md

 Use the CLI to run the tasks, make sure you add `poetry run` at the beginning.
 All task also require of a `--path` parameter to indicate the folder where both .csv are located.
 Assuming the names are still the same.

+:exclamation: Please note that you can always use the `--help` to learn more about the commands.

 #### Monthly flights
 ```
 poetry run python app.py quantexa --path ~/path/to/files monthly-flights